Former Seahawk Bobby Wagner agrees to deal with Rams

 His good friend and former Seattle teammate Richard Sherman shared the news first.

-According to several reports, Wagner, who is serving as his own agent, will get a five-year contract worth $50 million with incentives that could push it to $65 million.
-Full details on the contract were not immediately available.
+According to several reports, Wagner, who is serving as his own agent, is also getting a whopper of a deal — a five-year contract worth $50 million with incentives that could push it to $65 million.

 Wagner, 31, was released by the Seahawks heading into the final year of a three-year deal with Seattle that paid him an average of $18 million.
-The move saved the Seahawks $16.6 million against the salary cap in 2022.
+The move saved the Seahawks $16.6 million against the salary cap.

 In that regard, he somewhat follows the footsteps of Sherman, who after his release signed with the 49ers, near where he had gone to college at Stanford.